 “Let the breeze carry away white clouds.”
 Watch how white clouds, floating in the sky without a hint of reluctance, move on with the wind in whatever direction it blows.

 According to Buddhism, everything that exists in the world is a matter of karma gathering and dispersing, and as a rule, things are ever so fleeting as they change constantly.
-As long as we have done our best, we need not cling to the things we have do or dwell upon memories of our past, whether it is an unaccomplished ideal or unconsummated romance.
+As long as we have done our best, we need not cling to the things we have done or dwell upon memories of our past, whether it is an unaccomplished ideal or unconsummated romance.
 Rather, one should always go with karma and do what Master Baizhang did, that is, without longing or nostalgia, one looks neither forward nor backward, but simply lives in the moment, and goes all out to tackle the most challenging task at hand.
 Things could be in a downturn or upturn, but one remains a “man of leisure”, even when everyone else is fully occupied with their own busy life.

 For friends who have come across difficulties in love, marriage, career, business or school work, bear in mind that forasmuch as you have fulfilled your responsibilities, you should truly accept with an open mind whatever you have accomplished.
 As the lay Buddhist Zhou Mengyan (1656-1739) said, “Learn until you have no ego, and your vision becomes as broad as the sea and sky.
 In the same way, the world shrinks under you once you ascend Mount Tai.”
 Do not cling to temporary gains or losses and do not let them spoil your mood, let alone your health.
 Instead, spend time reflecting on how you fail to succeed.
 And then, get everything ready to forge on towards your goal for tomorrow.